void-ppc/void-ppc-docs/src/configuration/virtualization.md

 like `hugetlbfs /dev/hugepages hugetlbfs mode=01770,gid=<gid of kvm> 0 0`.

 You can also use the `pagesize=` option to mount hugepages of a specific size.
-Or just use `hugeadm`, which can manage pools, page numbers and mounts for you, but that is out of scope here.

 Either way, once you have mounted your backing somehow, you can easily pass it to `qemu`.
 On 4 KiB page hosts like Void, you will need to restrict the